Chapter 2

 -14-

 Well now would be the hard part, and I wasn’t sure if it’d work given that the longer I waited, the harder this would be.
 There were several thousand people in this building alone, a few dozen entering and exiting every couple of minutes.
-Scanning each and every individual to check who they were would take a hot minute, and if the person was about to leave or had already left, the odds of tracking them down would decrease exponentially, as thousands become tens of thousands outside of the building.
+Scanning each and every individual to check who they were would take a hot minute, and if the person was about to leave or had already left, the odds of tracking them down would decrease exponentially, as thousands become tens of thousands spreading in a ever-increasing radius outside of the building.
 My hope was he still had packages left in this building to deliver.

 -15-